Danny Green (basketball): Los Angeles Lakers (2019–2020)

 The Los Angeles Lakers signed Green to a two-year $30 million contract on July 6, 2019.
 He debuted for the Lakers on October 22, 2019, where he led the team with 28 points in 32 minutes on 10-of-14 field goal makes and 7-of-9 three-point makes in a 112–102 loss to the Los Angeles Clippers.
 His 28 points are the most points in a debut in franchise history, breaking Kareem Abdul-Jabbar's record of 27 points.

 Green contributed to the Lakers finishing as the top seed in the Western Conference in a shortened season due to the COVID-19 pandemic that suspended the season for four months.
 The Lakers reached the 2020 NBA Finals, where they defeated the Miami Heat 4–2 to win the 2020 NBA championship.
 Green and teammate LeBron James became the third and fourth players in league history to win a championship with three different teams, joining John Salley and Robert Horry.

 Philadelphia 76ers (2020–2022)

 On November 18, 2020, Green, along with the draft rights to Jaden McDaniels, was traded to the Oklahoma City Thunder in exchange for Dennis Schröder.
 On December 8, Green, Terrance Ferguson and Vincent Poirier were traded to the Philadelphia 76ers for Al Horford, the draft rights of Théo Maledon and Vasilije Micić, and a 2025 first-round pick.

 On August 7, 2021, Green re-signed with the 76ers on a two-year, $20 million contract.
-On May 12, 2022, during Game 6 of the 76ers' second-round series against the Miami Heat, Green suffered a left knee injury in a 99–90 loss, due to a collision with his teammate Joel Embiid.
-The next day, he was diagnosed with a torn anterior cruciate ligament (ACL) and lateral cruciate ligament (LCL) in his left knee.
+On May 12, 2022, during game 6 of the 76ers' second-round series against the Miami Heat, Green suffered a left knee injury in a 99–90 loss, due to a collision with his teammate Joel Embiid.
+The next day, he was diagnosed with a torn anterior cruciate ligament (ACL) and lateral collateral ligament (LCL) in his left knee.